MicrosoftEdge/WebView2Feedback/specs/Extensions.md

     /// The caller must free the returned string with `CoTaskMemFree`.
 See
     /// [API Conventions](/microsoft-edge/webview2/concepts/win32-api-conventions#strings).
     [propget] HRESULT Name([out, retval] LPWSTR* value);
-    /// Removes the browser Extension from the WebView2 Profile while the app is running.
+    /// Removes this browser extension from its WebView2 Profile.
+The browser extension is removed immediately including from all currently running HTML documents associated with this WebView2 Profile.
+The removal is persisted and future uses of this profile will not have this extension installed.
     HRESULT Remove([in] ICoreWebView2BrowserExtensionRemoveCompletedHandler* handler);
     /// If isEnabled is true then the Extension is enabled and running in WebView instances.
     /// If it is false then the Extension is disabled and not running in WebView instances.